unknowdata/Tevo-Little-Monster---Klipper-SKR-mini-e3-v3/README.md

 Please note that this is a work in progress as I'm not yet able to print anything out yet.

-Working feature as of now
+Working feature as of now (9 Mar 2024)
 - Homing
 - Moving carriage X Y Z
 - Running CAL1